morin-berk/DataMining/README.md

 1) To analyze users behavior: based on what criterias do they rate books?
 (Time of action / Place of action / Plot devices / etc.)
 2) Is there any correlation between users age, gender and rates?
 3) To analize common topics, sentiments of comments, annotations.
 Is there any correlation between it and gender, age of users or books pecularities (plot devices, time of action, etc.).

+The first part of the parcer is 'get_pages', the second - 'get_data_from_pages_json.py'.